MLH/Oracle-Challenges-GHW-Open-Source-2024-Challenges/README.md

 ### Sign up and download 23ai VirtualBox

 Head over to the [Sign up and download 23ai VirtualBox](https://mlh.link/ghwos24-oracle-23aiVB) to get set up with a new account.
+* Share a screenshot of your account signup on our [submission form](https://mlh.link/ghwform)!
 <br>

 ## Registration Challenge 2
 ### Create an account and Sign in for LiveLabs

 Create an [Oracle LiveLabs account ](https://mlh.link/ghwos24-oracle-livelabs) so you can leverage Oracle's LiveLab tutorials and complete the rest of their coding challenges!
+* Share a screenshot of your account signup on our [submission form](https://mlh.link/ghwform)!
 <br>

 # Coding Challenges